fxadilima/Paladin-in-the-Violent-Winds/id/bab3/pasukan-rahasia-kecil.md

 Sejak itu Zhang Wuji punya sekitar seribu anak-anak muda yang ikut menangani pekerjaannya sehari-hari.
 Semua orang di sekitar tempat itu mengenal mereka sebagai 'Polisi Rahasia' Ming Jiao.
 Mereka adalah pasukan kebanggaan Zhang Wuji, Yu Daiyan dan Bei Jinyi.

-*The Embroidered Uniform is actually invented by Zhao Min and Zhou Zhiruo, with no intentions on spying on anybody, now that they heard the news, they also have their own plan to make use of it:*

 ### Lahirnya Polisi Rahasia Kedua